Strawberry Filling for Cakes

-Although this is a fairly thick strawberry filling, I still like to pipe a quick dam, using the frosting that the cake is frosted with piped from a piping bag.
+Although this is a fairly thick filling, I still like to pipe a quick dam, using the frosting that the cake is frosted with piped from a piping bag.

-As you can see in the photo below, we sometimes use this strawberry filling in addition to another filling--in this case, we paired it with a white chocolate frosting.
+As you can see in the photo below, we sometimes use this filling in addition to another filling--in this case, we paired it with a white chocolate frosting.
 (From our Strawberry Sour Cream Cake with White Chocolate Frosting)

 (If you decide not to create a dam, don't spread the filling all the way to the edge of the cake.
 Instead, stop about ¼ inch from the edge.